corinnawegner/DLN_project_G03/README.md

 L2 regularization is a technique used to prevent overfitting in machine learning models by adding a penalty to the loss function.
 This penalty is proportional to the sum of the squared values of the model's weights.
 By penalizing large weights, L2 regularization encourages the model to learn smaller, more evenly distributed weights, leading to a model that generalizes better to new data.

-### EAdam
-*used in: BART generation*

-We wanted to investigate the effect of using different optimizers in our models.
-We found the [EAdam optimizer](https://www.arxiv.org/pdf/2011.02150).
-EAdam is a variant of the Adam optimizer.
-The main difference in EAdam lies in how it handles the constant 𝜖ϵ in the optimization process.
-In the traditional Adam algorithm, 𝜖ϵ is added to the square root of the exponentially weighted moving average of the squared gradients (𝑣𝑡v t​ ) to prevent division by zero during the update step.
-EAdam changes the position of this 𝜖ϵ by adding it to 𝑣𝑡v t​  at every step before the bias correction.
-This adjustment results in the 𝜖ϵ accumulating through the updating process.
-We used the implementation of EAdam the authors provided on their [GitHub repository](https://github.com/yuanwei2019/EAdam-optimizer). <span style="color:red">!!!Unfinished!!!</span>.

 ### Additional Input Features (POS and NER Taggings)
 *used in: BART generation & minBERT*

 Based on [Enhancing Pre-Trained Language Representations with Rich Knowledge for Machine Reading](https://aclanthology.org/P19-1226/) by Xinyan Xiao, et al., incorporating rich semantic information such as Part-of-Speech(POS) tags and Named Entity Recognition(NER) tags into pretrained language models to enhance machine reading comprehension abilities.
 These additional features not only provide more grammatical and semantic infromation but also help the more better understand the contexts.
 The application of these technologies significantly improves the model's accuracy and efficiency in tasks such as reading comprehension and information extraction.

 ### Loss function engineering